-4. Vessel operations affecting the profile sites
+3. Vessel operations affecting the profile sites

 Vessels carrying passengers and freight between Wellington and Picton, have operated the Tory Channel/Queen Charlotte Sound route for many years.
 In late 1994, fast vessel operations started using the route alongside the conventional ferries.
 Until 2000, various fast ferries operated over the summer months, after which an almost continuous service using fast vessels ran until April 2005.
 However, in December 2000 the Marlborough District Council enacted a bylaw that had the effect of slowing fast ferries to 18 knots while in the Sounds, so after that time the fast ferries operated at their normal service speed only outside the Marlborough Sounds.
 The Bylaw did not apply to conventional vessels.
+Fast ferries have not operated on the Wellington - Picton route since early 2005.
 Figure 2 shows the time periods over which various vessels have operated.
 Other vessels, both large and small, also use the route.